TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Related Works

 \subsection{Datasets of Procedural Egocentric Videos}

-\assembly~\cite{sener2022assembly101} is a large-scale video dataset that provides frame-level mistake annotations.
+Previous investigations proposed datasets and benchmarks to support research in procedural mistake detection.
+IndustReal~\cite{IndustReal} focuses on a single toy, resulting in the learning of only one procedure without annotations for procedural mistakes. \assembly~\cite{sener2022assembly101} is a large-scale video dataset that provides frame-level mistake annotations.
 It features videos of actors assembling toys, with synchronized Ego-Exo views and annotated hand positions.
-IndustReal~\cite{IndustReal} focuses on a single toy, which leads to a single procedure being learned. \epic~\cite{epicTent} is a dataset that covers a different domain of unscripted actions that capture actors assembling a tent outdoors.
+IndustReal~\cite{IndustReal} focuses on a single toy, resulting in the learning of only one procedure without annotations for procedural mistakes. \epic~\cite{epicTent} is a dataset that covers a different domain of unscripted actions that capture actors assembling a tent outdoors.
 The participants exhibit varying levels of expertise and naturally make mistakes, which have been annotated.
 ATA~\cite{Ghoddoosian_2023_ICCV} is a procedural dataset created for offline mistake detection in assembling activities.
 However, it provides only video-level mistake annotations, limiting its usefulness for frame-based applications.
 HoloAssist~\cite{HoloAssist2023} provides egocentric videos of individuals performing multiple manipulation tasks following expert instructions.
 CaptainCook4D~\cite{peddi2023captaincook4d} is tailored for evaluating procedural activities, specifically focusing on the culinary domain.
-While comprehensive,~\cite{peddi2023captaincook4d} incorporates both procedural errors and attentional lapses.
-For our purposes, the latter category falls outside the scope of our investigation, yielding such dataset unsuitable.
 Notably, ~\cite{lee2024error} introduced a novel egocentric procedural error dataset consisting of videos depicting various errors within the cooking domain.
-In this study, we propose a new benchmark building upon PREGO tilize the datasets from \cite{sener2022assembly101,epicTent} as they provide insights into procedural errors in two distinct settings: controlled industrial and outdoor environments.